friedpotato707/APL/README.md

 # DailyPlanner: Java Activity Planning Application.

 Project was upated to JDK 11.
+AdoptOpenJDK 11.0.11 was used for testing this project.
+Please make sure that you're using the same JDK to run this project.

 Maven 3.8.4 was used for the latest build.